top of page

 As if alive.

-The poem is a monologue by a Duke who sentenced his wife to death for smiling innocently at other men.
+The poem is a dramatic monologue by a Duke who sentenced his wife to death for smiling innocently at other men.
 Her death is described mildly as "all smiles stopped together."
 Euphemism is typically used to avoid offense.
 Here, its use reveals the cold nature of the duke and the fact that he may well be psychopathic.

 Why writers use euphemism